Finite Population Dynamics Resolve the Central Paradox of the Inspection Game: Solutions of the replicator equations

 The limit $\alpha \to 0$ can be studied analytically.
 The analytical boundaries of the relaxation cycle are defined by the points where the $\alpha$-dependent terms in the Hamiltonian (\ref{orb1}) balance out.
 For $y \approx 0$ (the boundary of the $x$-evolution) we can write the orbit equation in a form that highlights the limit,

 which makes it evident that $y \to 0$ provided that

 Let us introduce the auxiliary function

 such that $h(x) =0$ has exactly two roots, since the only root of $dh/dx = 0$ is $x = k/r$ (the coordinate of the neutral fixed point).
 One root is obviously $x=x_0$.
 The other root defines the extent of the oscillation, either $x_{min}$ or $x_{max}$, and must be found numerically.
-The satisfaction of condition (\ref{cond}) determines the interval of $x$ evolution: \begin{itemize} \item[-] In the case where the neutral fixed point $x^* = k/r$ is smaller than the initial condition ($k/r < x_0$), this other root yields $x_{min}$, and the condition (\ref{cond}) is satisfied for $x_{min} < x < x_0$ (this is the case shown in the left panel of Figure \ref{fig:5}). \item[-] In the case where $k/r > x_0$, this root yields $x_{max}$, and condition (\ref{cond}) is satisfied for $x_0 < x < x_{max}$. \end{itemize}
+The satisfaction of condition (\ref{cond}) determines the interval of $x$ evolution: \begin{itemize} \item[-] In the case where the neutral fixed point $x^* = k/r$ is smaller than the initial condition ($k/r < x_0$), this other root yields $x_{min}$, and the condition (\ref{cond}) is satisfied for $x_{min} < x < x_0$ (this is the case shown in the left panel of Figure \ref{fig:3}). \item[-] In the case where $k/r > x_0$, this root yields $x_{max}$, and condition (\ref{cond}) is satisfied for $x_0 < x < x_{max}$. \end{itemize}

 This analysis reveals that in the limit $\alpha \to 0$, the extremes $x_{max}$ and $x_{min}$ of the criminal frequencies do not depend on the payoff parameters $p$ and $g$, similarly to the coordinate of the neutral fixed point $x^*$.
-This lack of dependence on $p$ and $g$ in the $\alpha \to 0$ limit can be inferred from the left panel of Fig. \ref{fig:3}, where we can see that $x_{max}$ and $x_{min}$ change very little with the inspector threshold $g/p$, provided that $g/p$ is not too small.
-Due to this analytical finding, we choose to present the citizen oscillation amplitudes in the right panel of Fig. \ref{fig:5} as a function of the deterrence threshold $k/r$ rather than the inspection threshold $g/p$.
+Due to this analytical finding, we choose to present the citizen oscillation amplitudes in the right panel of Fig. \ref{fig:3} as a function of the deterrence threshold $k/r$ rather than the inspection threshold $g/p$.

 More importantly for predicting the effect of the demographic noise, the fixation path is determined by the relationship between the initial criminal frequency $x_0$ and the deterrence threshold $x^*=k/r$: \begin{itemize} \item[-] If $x_0 > k/r$: The inspector's expected payoff is positive, causing the fast $y$-dynamics to push $y$ toward $y=1$.
 Noise is therefore very likely to cause the first fixation at All Inspect ($Y=M$).
 Once the inspector population is fixed at $Y=M$, the subsequent deterministic flow drives the citizen population to criminals' extinction ($X=0$). \item[-] If $x_0 < k/r$: The inspector's expected payoff is negative, causing the fast $y$-dynamics to push $y$ toward $y=0$.
 Noise is therefore likely to cause the first fixation at All Not Inspect ($Y=0$).
 Once the inspector population is fixed at $Y=0$, the subsequent deterministic flow drives the citizen population to the fixation of criminals ($X=N$). \end{itemize} This scenario will be corroborated in Section \ref{sec:fp} by the finite population simulations.
 Since the trajectories run counterclockwise, the dominance or demise of criminal behavior is determined entirely by whether the initial frequency of criminals is less or greater than the deterrence threshold $k/r$, with no influence from the citizen payoff parameters $g$ and $p$.